Bayer AG, after acquiring Roundup weed killer’s manufacturer, Monsanto, continues to face significant legal challenges.

-Because of the damning evidence against them, Monsanto has agreed to a $10 billion settlement covering an estimated 95,000 claimants.
+Because of the damning evidence against them, Monsanto previously agreed to a $10 billion settlement covering an estimated 95,000 claimants.

-The settlement fund only covers medical treatment that occurs up to December 31, 2020, so time is of the essence for claimants that want to participate in this settlement.
+The settlement fund only covers medical treatment that occurred prior to December 31, 2020.
+Consequently, time is of the essence for claimants that want to participate in that settlement.
+At this time, details are not yet available regarding the additional funds that Bayer AG plans to set aside for future legal claims.

 Monsanto’s herbicide Roundup first hit the market in 1974.